johnmgarcia/johnmgarcia.github.io/replit.md

-# Johnmatthew's Resume Website
+# JohnMatthew Garcia's Resume Website

 ## Overview

-This is a simple, responsive personal resume website for Johnmatthew built with Flask and Bootstrap.
-The application serves as an online portfolio showcasing academic and professional credentials through a clean, single-page design.
-The site is designed to be hosted on Replit and targets potential employers, collaborators, and professional network connections.
+This is a professional, responsive personal resume website for JohnMatthew Garcia built with Flask and Bootstrap.
+The application serves as an online portfolio showcasing his data science expertise, network engineering experience, and academic credentials at UC Berkeley.
+The site features authentic content from his resume and LinkedIn profile, targeting potential employers in tech, data science, and network engineering fields.

 ## User Preferences